-‘Those Polish Guys Are Good, Hard Workers’ – Trump Paid Some 200 Illegal Aliens $4 Per Hour For Dangerous Jobs
+‘Those Polish Guys Are Good, Hard Workers’: Trump Paid Some 200 Illegal Aliens $4 Per Hour For Dangerous Jobs

 President Donald Trump may have waged war against undocumented immigrants as part of his campaign rhetoric, but newly-released court documentation shows that Trump paid illegal Polish employees only $4 per hour in some cases to knock down a department store.
 According to the New York Daily News, President Trump put 200 Polish workers to work when Trump needed the Bonwit Teller building on Fifth Avenue knocked down to make room for Trump Tower.

 As a result of the experience, Trump ended up settling a class-action labor lawsuit in 1998 for $1.375 million.
-Trump claims he doesn’t settle lawsuits, but he did in fact settle the lawsuit after it lagged for 15 years.
+Trump claims he doesn’t settle lawsuits, but he did, in fact, settle the lawsuit after it lagged for 15 years.
 The court documents were discovered in July and U.S. District Court Judge Loretta Preska agreed that the public deserved to know about the lawsuit since President Trump is a public figure.

 President Trump paid undocumented workers as little as $4 an hour https://t.co/KNHQBk7MH2